omundy/dig245-usability-test/README.md

-## Part III: Compile data
+## Part III – Compile data

-In your group, compile the following information you collected into a single report (e.g. in a shared Google Doc). `15 min`
+In your group, compile this information into a single report in a shared Google Doc. `10–15 min`

 1. Each of your name(s), a link to and screenshot of the website chosen for analysis
-1. List the 5 tasks you gave the user and include the data and a discussion of the result of each.
+1. List the 5 tasks you gave the user, along with
+    - The data you collected in the test
+    - A discussion of the result of each.
 Was the user successful in completing the task?
 Why or why not?
+    - What recommendations would you make to the website owner?
-1. [Include a screenshot](https://github.com/omundy/learn-computers#how-to-make-a-screenshot) for each question, whether positive or negative, focusing on the element(s) of the website that led to the success or failure of the task.
+    - A [screenshot](https://github.com/omundy/learn-computers#how-to-make-a-screenshot) focusing on the element(s) of the website that led to the success or failure of the task.
-1. What recommendations would you make to the website owner?
-1. Use class materials on usability to inform your report and communicate your findings.
+1. Cite class materials on usability to inform your report and communicate your findings.

-## Part IV: Design
+## Part IV – Design

 Each group member will **individually** design and code their own single-page website to present the results of the usability test.